 PAGE One magazine, Georgia’s premier journal for educators, highlights the innovative work of quality educators across Georgia and covers significant education issues.
 PAGE One reaches educators and thought leaders throughout the state five times a year.

-The PAGE Membership Department includes 14 membership service representatives and four college services representatives (most are former seasoned educators) who provide hands-on, localized support to educators and emerging educators and to K-12 schools and colleges throughout Georgia.
+The PAGE Membership Department includes 15 membership service representatives and four college services representatives (most are veteran educators) who provide hands-on, localized support to educators and emerging educators and to K-12 schools and colleges throughout Georgia.

 PAGE does not endorse political candidates or contribute to campaigns, but works to establish collegial relationships with elected officials to promote positive legislation for education.
 PAGE members serve on all major education groups, such as the Professional Standards Commission, the Teachers Retirement Board of Trustees and the Georgia Partnership for Excellence in Education.